+This is a revised review of the short film Mark of the Butterfly - read the original review here.
 Although the focus, from what I can tell, of "Mark of the Butterfly" is to raise awareness of the autoimmune disease Lupus - Chris Carter's film easily exceeds just that.
 Sure, this is definitely a film about Lupus, but it's also a movie about hope.
 From the initial anger and denial from leading lady Sarah to the inspirational calls to action underpinning this short film.
+From the excellent acting to the nicely done montage sequences, it's easy to fall into this film and just as easy to relate to the main character Sarah - even though most viewers won't ever experience Lupus firsthand.
+Most won't.
 There's no question that this is a low-budget venture, but it's micro indie done well, and even when it slips a little, it always gets back on track, entertainingly delivering its hopeful message.

 So, there you have it.
 "Mark of the Butterfly" delivers a solid bit of entertainment as it hammers home its message not just regarding Lupus but also hope.
-It's a proud indie flick that makes it easy to recommend to others.
+This reworked version is a definite improvement over the original, and my new rating reflects that.
+This is a proud indie flick that makes it easy to recommend to others.
 My favorite scene?
-A great montage around the twenty-minute mark really worked the content - for me at least.
-Three stars.
+A great speech around the end of the film really worked the content in an awesome way - for me, at least—three and a half stars.